tallforasmurf/CoBro/README.md

 source of the one page at the associated URL.

-* If this times out or yields an error, set error status (strikout font) and return.
+* If this times out or yields an error, set error status (strikout font), store an error string, and return.

 * Save the text of the web page in memory for display if the user clicks the comic.

-* If update days are known for this comic, and if this is not an update day, and an update day has not elapsed since the comic was last read: set Old status and return.
+* If update days are known for this comic,
+_and_ if this is not an update day,
+_and_ an update day has not elapsed since the comic was last read: set Old status and return.

 * Compute a hash based on selected elements of the page and compare to the prior hash.